WajihaKh/reading-notes/Markdown.md

 # Markdown

-When making text bold or italicized for emphasis, it is best practice to use which symbol?
-How do you create a link with Markdown?
-What are the three symbols you can use to create an unordered (bulleted) list with Markdown?

 ## What is Markdown? ##

 *Markdown is a lightweight markup language for making formatted text that is used in a plain text editor.*